gopinathsjsu/team-project-trinity/Documents/Journal/Manish_journal.md

 ## Sprint6

-    What task did I work on/complete?
+    What task did I work on?
       Completed work on login and sign up api's for customer and admin with 2 API's incomplete.
 Worked on sign up page which wasn't efficient.
     What am I planning to do to next?
       Finish the pending API's and logic for dynamic pricing.
     Any blockers?
-      Implementing booking history in backend
+      API's incomplete

 ## Sprint7